MohitAswani/DataStructuresAndAlgorithms/8_Hashing/8_Open_addressing.md

 * So now if we search(15) we get a empty slot just before 15 and the search will stop there.

-* So to deal with this we mark that slot as Deleted sort and the search must not stop at deleted slot and insert can insert at deleted sort.
+* So to deal with this we mark that slot as Deleted slot and the search must not stop at deleted slot and insert can insert at deleted slot.

 ## CLUSTERING (PROBLEM WITH LINEAR PROBING)